 Types of Mouthguards

-- Preformed mouthguards: Preformed mouthguards are available at sports stores and have a unique teeth pattern.
+- Preformed mouthguards: Preformed mouthguards are available at sports stores and have unique teeth patterns.
 They are the most affordable version available, but they are not very comfortable unless the wearer has perfectly aligned teeth.
-There are many people who find these preformed mouthguards painful on the gums.
+There are many people who find these performed mouthguards painful on the gums.

 - “Boil and bite” mouthguards: Partially adjustable, “boil and bite” mouthguards are also found at sports stores.
 They are flat and relatively hard until placed in a pot of boiling water.
 The user then lets them cool slightly and mold it onto their teeth using their fingers and tongue.
 These mouthguards are significantly more comfortable than the preformed mouthguards.

 - Personalized or custom mouthguards: Made in the dental office, personalized mouthguards are the best-fitting devices.
 To make the safest and most comfortable mouthguard, Dr. Forrest takes an impression of your teeth.
 The impression is used to mold a personalized mouthguard from a soft and resistant material.
 They are unbeatable when it comes to comfort and protection.
 Personalized mouthguards are highly recommended for patients wearing braces.